Nitikee/chrome-passwords/README.md

-# Get-Chrome_Password
+# Get-chromepass
-Sends local chrome password and username to server
+Sends local Windows chrome password and username to server